DC293/DC293.github.io/_machine-learning/K-nearest_neighbors.md

 print(find_validation_accuracy(training_set, training_labels, validation_set, validation_labels, 5))
 0.7666666666666667
 ```
-if k is very large, our classifier will suffer from underfitting.
+If k is very large, our classifier will suffer from underfitting.
 Underfitting occurs when your classifier doesn’t pay enough attention to the small quirks in the training set.
 Imagine you have 100 points in your training set and you set k = 100.
 Every single unknown point will be classified in the same exact way.
 The distances between the points don’t matter at all!
 This is an extreme example, however, it demonstrates how the classifier can lose understanding of the training data if k is too big.

 With K set to 5, we can see our validation accuracy was 77%, not bad!
 Lets take a moment to consider the implications of choosing a very small or very large k value.
 If we choose a small value such as k = 1, we will classify our point based on the single nearest neighbour.
 We call this overfitting, as the model assumes our unknown point will always perform as the training data.
 On the flip side, if we have a large k, we risk underfitting as our model will be taking so many points into consideration we miss the nuances in our data.